bepetersn/interview_q/frontend/src/components/features/question-logs/README.md

 - `error` - Error message to display
 - `saving` - Boolean indicating save operation in progress

-### LogList.jsx
-Placeholder component for future log list/table functionality.
-Currently returns null as the original component only showed recent attempts in the summary.

 **Props:**
 - `logs` - Array of log objects